EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Introduction

 \section{Introduction}

 Camera-based physiological measurement is a non-contact approach for capturing cardiac signals via light reflected from the body~\cite{mcduff2021camera}.
 The most common such signal is the blood volume pulse (BVP) measured via the photoplethysmogram (PPG).
 From this, heart rate~\cite{takano2007heart,verkruysse2008remote}, respiration rate~\cite{poh2010advancements} and pulse transit times~\cite{shao2014noncontact} can be derived.
-Furthermore, there is promising evidence that the PPG signals be be used to measure signs of arterial disease~\cite{takazawa_assessment_1998}.
-Neural models are the current state-of-the-art in this domain~\cite{chen2018deepphys,liu2020multi,liu2021video}.
+Furthermore, there is promising evidence that the PPG signals can be used to measure signs of arterial disease~\cite{takazawa_assessment_1998}.
+Neural models are the current state-of-the-art for camera PPG measurement~\cite{chen2018deepphys,liu2020multi,liu2021video}.
 These networks can learn strong feature representations and effectively disentangle the subtle changes in pixels due to underlying physiological processes from those due to body motions, lighting changes and other sources of ``noise''.

-While prior research has framed architectures as ``end-to-end'' methods, those that achieve state-of-the-art performance actually require several preprocessing steps before data is input into the network.
-For example, \cite{chen2018deepphys} and ~\cite{liu2020multi} use hand-crafted normalized difference frames and normalized appearance frames as input to their convolutional attention network. \cite{niu2020video} and \cite{lu2021dual} use a complex schema to create feature maps called ``MSTmap''.
-This process includes facial landmark detection, extractions of several regions of interest (ROI) using these landmarks, and then averaging pixel values in both the RGB and YUV color spaces.
+While prior research has framed architectures as ``end-to-end'' methods, those that achieve state-of-the-art performance actually require several preprocessing steps before data is used as input to the network.
+For example, \cite{chen2018deepphys} and ~\cite{liu2020multi} use hand-crafted normalized difference frames and normalized appearance frames as input to their convolutional attention network. \cite{niu2020video} and \cite{lu2021dual} use a complex schema to create feature maps called ``MSTmaps'', their process includes facial landmark detection, extraction of several regions of interest (ROI) using these landmarks, and then averaging pixel values in both the RGB and YUV color spaces.